Lost in the Woods: Writing and recording

 "Lost in the Woods" was written by Anderson-Lopez and Lopez, who researched several classic rock bands as inspiration for the song.
 Heavily inspired by the songwriters' love for 1980s music, Anderson-Lopez described the song as an "homage to a time when men could express their feelings in a big, powerful way", and were particularly inspired by singers Bryan Adams and Jon Bon Jovi.
 The songwriters believe this emotional style of singing has "decreased in popularity" since the 1980s, and hoped "Lost in the Woods" would help revive it.
 Since they were both teenagers during the 1980s, the songwriters incorporated "every emo emotion we ever had" during their adolescence into the song's lyrics.
 "Lost in the Woods" was primarily written to convey Kristoff, a "buttoned-up mountain man", truly voicing his innermost feelings for the first time, while expanding upon the idea that he longs for a committed relationship with Anna.
 "Lost in the Woods" replaced an earlier song entitled "Get This Right", which had originally been intended as a comedic duet between the couple.
 Having never written a song like "Lost in the Woods" before, the songwriting duo found the process both risky and thrilling.

 Upon hearing "Lost in the Woods" for the first time, Groff was surprised to learn Disney was willing to explore "such a left turn" for his character musically, and feared the song would be cut from the final film due to its jarring nature.
-Groff and the songwriters discussed the need to "[toe] the line between emotion and camp" in order to deliver a funny yet sincere performance, explaining that, despite appearing funny to modern audiences, similar songs from the 1980s are "not making a joke ... it was a more innocent time.
+Groff and the songwriters discussed the need to "[toe] the line between emotion and camp" to deliver a funny yet sincere performance, explaining that, despite appearing funny to modern audiences, similar songs from the 1980s are "not making a joke ... it was a more innocent time.
 And there was a purity to it that we sort of laugh at now, but that purity is also actually what the character is feeling".
 Anderson-Lopez agreed that they had decided to base the song on 1980s music so they could "have fun" while maintaining a level of sincerity.